-It is important to note that among the individuals who experienced a revocation of post-release supervision, 21 cases (25%) have been classified as "other," which are the result of data entry errors.
+It is important to note that among the individuals who experienced a revocation of post-release supervision, 11 cases (15.7%) have been classified as "other," which are the result of data entry errors.
 We are limited to reporting the data as it has been recorded in our environment.
 Efforts are currently underway to address and correct data entry errors.
-We are committed to providing the most accurate data available at the time of the report.
+Due to the complexity of the data reconciliation process, it was not possible to complete these corrections in time for the present report.
+Despite this ongoing data integrity effort, we are committed to providing the most accurate data available at the time of this report.